salahnomad/salahnomad.github.io/content/stories-wisdom/olive-trees-and-algorithms/index.md

 In my pocket, my phone was a cold, dead weight, its silence more damning than any notification.
 Days earlier, it had buzzed with cancellation emails—the death knell for my wellness business.
 In Ksar El-Kébir, my warehouse sat paralyzed.
 At the port of Tangier, two tons of precious Atlas Ghassoul clay—the mineral memory of Berber hammams, destined for luxury European spas—were held hostage by a world in lockdown.

 **My thriving business, built on the tangible heritage of my homeland, had turned to dust in 72 hours.** I had nowhere to ship, nothing to sell.
 I was stranded, watching a fifteen-year legacy evaporate.
-This collapse would later inspire a new model for financial resilience, the [**Olive Grove Economy framework**](/glossary/olive-grove-economy/).
+This collapse would later inspire a new model for financial resilience, the [**{{< glossary-link "Olive Grove Economy" >}}**](/glossary/olive-grove-economy/).

 ## What Happens When Your "Recession-Proof" Business Meets a Pandemic?